blkdevcon/eleventy-dot-js-blog/content/pages/about.md

 Now, I mean no disrespect to someone else’s (formerly?) preferred templating languages.
 Their creators, maintainers, and communities have helped advance web development in significant ways.
 But none of those creators had Eleventy when they developed those templating languages …

 … you do!
-So why not turn Eleventy up a notche!
+So why not turn Eleventy up a notch!